emeric-martineau/rust-prepack-ide/README.md

 To run Atom, run `run.sh` script.

+## Remove image

+If you want remove image, just run `remove.sh` script.

+You can keep Rust's Docker volume with parameter `--keep-rust-home-volume`.

 ## How it's works

 To store all Rust channel, Rustup component, Cargo dependencies...
 A Docker volume was created.